edsu/inst326/modules/module03/exercise.md

    out separately with the first letter capitalized.
 Hint: use the string's **split** function together with what you know about **for loops** and **lists**.

+3. **Extra Credit**: Download the energy.py file from the Files area of ELMS site and modify it to report the states with the largest wind and solar generation.